San Diego Wild Animal Park Elephants

 Public Opinion and Ethical Considerations:

 The San Diego Zoo Safari Park is committed to transparency and welcomes public scrutiny of its elephant program.
 The park regularly publishes updates on the elephants' health and well-being, and it provides opportunities for visitors to learn more about elephant conservation.
-The park also works closely with animal welfare organizations to ensure that its elephant program meets the highest ethical standards.
+The park also works closely with animal welfare organizations to check that its elephant program meets the highest ethical standards.

 Looking Ahead: